eclair4151/HeydaySportsGoogleCalendarSync/README.md

 # Heyday Schedule -> Google Calendar Sync

+# As of 2026 this repo has been archived, Heyday now offers native calendar syncing so this is no longer needed.

 Automatically syncs your Heyday sports schedule from their website to your Google Calendar.

 ## Features